cesbo/help/src/content/docs/en/astra/getting-started/install.md

 Now service `astra` will be started automatically on system startup.

+## System Tune

+To ensure optimal performance of your Astra server, it is recommended to tune your system settings.
+You can use our [Tune script](/en/articles/system/tune/) to automatically configure these settings.
+This script will adjust network parameters, CPU power modes, and other system configurations to enhance the performance of Astra.

 ## Login to Web Interface

 After installing Astra, you can access its web interface using a web browser - Chrome, Safari, or Firefox.
 The default port for the web interface is 8000.
 So interface address will be `http://your-server-address:8000`.